You can hide ‘neath your covers

 –From Springsteen and Thunder Road

-Click here to see more than 100 logos from Occupy Wall Street protests from around the globe including Occupy OKC and Occupy Tulsa.
-Click here to see more than 60 examples of digital poster art from Occupy Wall Street.
+This post features more than 100 logos from Occupy Wall Street protests from around the globe including Occupy OKC and Occupy Tulsa as well as 60 examples of digital poster art from Occupy Wall Street.

 There is an interesting protest movement underway across the United States, Australia, Canada, Japan and Europe that has for the most escaped national media coverage.
 It’s called Occupy Wall Street and it was inspired by the Arab Spring.
 Populated primarily by jobless or underemployed members of Generation Y (1983-2000), it has spread to cities across the globe.